 Total emissions The absolute greenhouse gas emissions associated with a portfolio (expressed in tons of CO2e).
 Emissions are allocated to an investor based on their share of a company's total capital.
 Carbon footprint Total emissions for a portfolio, normalized by the market value of the portfolio (expressed in tons CO2e/EUR invested).
-Emissions are allocated to an investor based on their share of a company's total capital (EVIC:

-enterprise value including cash).
+Emissions are allocated to an investor based on their share of a company's total capital (EVIC: enterprise value including cash).
 Carbon intensity The portfolio's exposure to carbon-intensive companies (expressed in tons CO2e/EUR revenue).
-Emissions are allocated to an investor based on companies' portfolio weights.

-In 2017, the Taskforce for Climate-related Financial Disclosure recommended carbon intensity as the leading metric for investors.
-This was in line with TCFD's focus on climate risks.
-However, in 2021 the focus has shifted to investors' responsibility and their contribution to the Paris Agreement.
-In line with that shift, recent legislation and market standards converge in recommending carbon footprint as the leading metric.
+Emissions are allocated to an investor based on companies' portfolio weights. investors.
+This wa orce for Climate-related Financial Disclosure recommended carbon intensity as the leading metric for is in line with TCFD's focus on climate risks.
+However, in 2021 the focus has shifted to investors' responsibility ution to the Paris Agreement.
+In line with that shift, recent legislation and market standards converge in